-Relatively less work has been done for caching in sensor networks.
-Intanagonwiwat et al. [6] propose directed diffusion, a data dissemination paradigm for sensor networks, which adopts a data centric approach and enables diffusion to achieve energy savings by selecting empirically good paths and by caching/processing data in-network.
-Bhattacharya et al. [4] develop a distributed framework that improve energy consumption by application layer data caching and asynchronous update multicast.
-In this article, we consider cache placement in sensor network under update cost constraint.
+Caching in sensor networks is equally important, since caching sensed information at intermediate nodes can greatly reduce overall communication cost which is the main source of energy consumption.
+Shenker et al. [30] propose data centric storage (DCS) as a data dissemination paradigm for sensor networks.
+In DCS, data is stored according to event type at corresponding sensornet nodes.
+Data is also replicated to avoid overloading.
+Recently, Sheng et al. [29] study the storage node placement problem to minimize the total energy for data collection and data query.
+Intanagonwiwat et al. [18] propose directed diffusion, a data dissemination paradigm for sensor networks, which adopts a data centric approach and enables diffusion to achieve energy savings by selecting empirically good paths and by caching/processing data in-network.
+Bhattacharya et al. [6] develop a distributed framework that improves energy consumption by application layer data caching and asynchronous update multicast.
+Prabh et al. [27] improve upon [6] by presenting and analyzing the optimality properties of Steiner tree data caching over all the cache nodes.
+None of the work takes into consideration the update cost incurred for the selected caches.
+We consider cache placement in sensor networks wherein the objective is to minimize the access cost under the constraint of maximum allowable update cost.
 As mentioned before, the update cost is typically mostly borne by the server and the surrounding nodes, and hence, is a critical constraint.
 To the best of our knowledge, we are not aware of any prior work that considers the cache placement problem under an update cost constraint.

-3 Tree Topology
+3. Tree topology